AwhVogelLab/awhvogellab.github.io/README.md

 This may require you to provide your github username and password

 That’s it!
 Your changes are now live.
+You can now safely delete that folder.

 ## Resources